section-engineering-education/engineering-education/articles/how-to-build-a-music-player-using-django/index.md

 Edit the "style.css" file, add the following code from this [GitHub Gist](https://gist.github.com/Chukslord1/f65093cd9b16fff56e68903259887299).

 The "script.js" file is the javascript file that defines how our music is played.
 When a link for the music stored in the database is passed to the music player, this code controls how the music is used.
-This includes how it is 'played', paused' or 'displayed' along with  its 'duration', 'progress', 'volume', 'tracks'.
+This includes how it is 'played', paused' or 'displayed' along with  its 'duration', 'progress', 'volume', and 'tracks'.

-To do this, we first created a variable function `audio` that controls all the components of the music link we passed by calling the `components` method.
-We then defined the `components` method and initialized a variable function `media` in it which uses the music link earlier passed.
+To do this, we started by creating a variable function `audio` that controls all the components of the music link we passed by calling the `components` method.

+We then defined the `components` method and initialized a variable function `media` in it, that uses the music link passed earlier.
 The media function then carries out the following:

 - The `media` function checks if the length of the music in the music link is `undefined`.
 If this is the case then no data is passed to the HTML page.
 However, if the length of the music is defined or greater than `0`, then the media components can be set and passed to the body.

 - Then, it sets the value of the `audioHeight`.
-In this case, the `audioHeight` attribute which is the default volume is set to 40.
+In this case, the `audioHeight` attribute (which is the default volume) is set to 40.

-- Next, it sets the `features` attribute which carries all the allowed controls for the audio file.
+- Next, it sets the `features` attribute that carries all the allowed controls for the audio file.

-- Then, it sets the `alwaysShowConttrols` attribute which specifies if the controls in the `features` attribute are shown for the users to see or not.
+- Then, it sets the `alwaysShowConttrols` attribute that specifies if the controls in the `features` attribute are shown for the users to see or not.
 In this case we set the `alwaysShowConttrols` to true.

 - The `media` function also sets the native device attributes (`iPadUseNativeControls`, `iPhoneUseNativeControls` and `AndroidUseNativeControls`) which forces the specified device's native controls styles to the music player.